All News — Page 44

 The Alabama Democrat Party in Alabama already has a few silly candidates with various obsessions, and the media is ignoring the best one.
 “Chig” Martin is obsessed with pot, Will Boyd is obsessed with losing races, but JaMel Jermaine Brown is the guy with the most entertaining upside.
 The media needs to spend more time […]

-Former State Senator Phil Williams of Gadsden has become a familiar voice on conservative Rightside Radio.
-Since Williams has now been nominated by President Donald Trump to serve as U.S. Attorney for the Northern District of Alabama, Rightside Radio is welcoming new leadership and new voices.
-Rightside’s ‘changing of the guard’ was announced recently.
-It […]
+Since Williams has been nominated to serve as U.S. Attorney for the Northern District of Alabama, Rightside Radio is welcoming new voices.

-According to a news release from the City of Mobile on Monday, Mayor Spiro Cheriogotis has announced a leadership team of experienced professionals and civil servants who will help lead his administration and the City of Mobile.
-According to the city, his inaugural cabinet strikes a balance between “continuity and fresh perspective,” featuring several leaders […]
+According to a news release from the City of Mobile on Monday, Mayor Spiro Cheriogotis has announced his inaugural cabinet to lead the city.

-Troy University has a new athletic director.
-Over the weekend, it was reported by Pete Thamel of ESPN that the school is promoting interim AD Kyle George to the full time role after he has served in it since August of 2025.
-George has been at Troy since 2017 and prior to his promotion to […]
+Troy is promoting interim Athletic Director Kyle George to the full time role after he has served in it since August of 2025.

-U.S. Senator Katie Britt (R-Montgomery) joined CBS Sunday Morning’s Tracy Smith for a discussion on child care accessibility and affordability — a topic Britt has made central to her bipartisan work in the U.S. Senate.
-Appearing alongside U.S. Senator Tim Kaine (D-Virginia), Britt spoke to the economic toll of high child care costs and the […]
+U.S. Senator Katie Britt joined CBS Sunday Morning for a discussion on child care affordability — a topic she has made central to work.

-Alabama Republican Party Chairman John Wahl said he “100%” agrees with the characterization that the Alabama Education Association (AEA) would metaphorically “slit the throat” of Republican officeholders if it helped Democrats politically.
-Wahl made the remarks during an appearance on WVNN’s “The Dale Jackson Show.”
-Jackson posed the provocative metaphor about party politics within the […]
+Alabama Republican Party Chairman John Wahl said he “100%” agrees that the AEA would “slit the throat” of Republicans if it helped Democrats.

-State Rep. Rex Reynolds (R-Huntsville) has been honored as the 2025 RC&D Legislator of the Year by the Alabama Association of RC&D Councils (AARCD).
-The announcement was made during the Alabama Mountains, Rivers & Valleys RC&D annual conference held at Guntersville State Park Lodge.
-The event brought together RC&D leaders from across Alabama to celebrate […]
+State Rep. Rex Reynolds was honored as the 2025 RC&D Legislator of the Year by the Alabama Association of RC&D Councils (AARCD).

 7. Huntsville Botanical Garden’s 30-year Galaxy of Lights display, featuring a 1.5-mile choreographed trail with music and more wants to be No. 1 on USA Today‘s best botanical light shows list, a prestigious list with many important winners, including the 1941 botanical light show champions of Opp, Ala.,show (known as “The Oppossible Dream”), after two […]